The Endurance Mushroom: A Closer Look at Cordyceps for Active Lifestyles

 We use 100% organic cordyceps fruiting bodies — never mycelium-on-grain — and we put every batch through our in-house extraction process to unlock the cordycepin, beta-glucans, and adenosine from the tough mushroom cell walls - making them bioavailable and easily absorbed by the body.
 Additionally, every batch is third-party tested for purity.

-For anyone training consistently and looking for a natural, well-tolerated way to support sustained aerobic capacity, cordyceps is one of the few functional mushrooms with multiple human RCTs behind it.
+For anyone training consistently and looking for a natural, well-tolerated way to support sustained aerobic capacity, cordyceps is one of the few functional mushrooms with multiple human RCTs behind it (for more on how to incorporate cordyceps into your routine, check out How to Use Cordyceps: Timing, Dosage, and Daily Routine Ideas).
 The reputation, in this case, is more than just folklore.

 Frequently Asked Questions